p3dr0Mtz/fraction-calculator-challenge/README.md

 Fraction Calculator

-Command line program in the language of your choice that will take operations on fractions as an input and produce a fractional result.
+Command line program that take operations on fractions as an input and produce a fractional result.

 Legal operators shall be *, /, +, - (multiply, divide, add, subtract)